Mesalands Community College Foundation, Inc. Scholarships

 Rodeo Non-Resident Grant was established for Rodeo students residing outside of New Mexico.
 The award is calculated as the difference between in-state and out-of-state tuition.

-Rodeo Talent Grant was created for students who are members of the Mesalands Community College Rodeo Team.
+Rodeo Stampede Scholarship was created for students who are members of the Mesalands Community College Rodeo Team.
 Recipients of the grant must have a FAFSA on file in the Financial Aid Office, have previous experience in rodeo events, be enrolled in a minimum of 15 credit hours, successfully complete 12 academic credit hours, and maintain a 2.0 or better GPA.